International Military Tribunal for the Far East: Exoneration of the Imperial Family

 Emperor Hirohito and other members of the Imperial Family might have been regarded as potential suspects.
 They included career officer Prince Yasuhiko Asaka, Prince Fushimi Hiroyasu, Prince Naruhiko Higashikuni, and Prince Tsuneyoshi Takeda.
 Herbert P. Bix explained, "The Truman's administration and General MacArthur both believed the occupation reforms would be implemented smoothly if they used Hirohito to legitimise their changes."

 As early as November 26, 1945, MacArthur confirmed to Admiral Mitsumasa Yonai that the Emperor's abdication would not be necessary.
-Before the war crimes trials actually convened, SCAP, the International Prosecution Section (IPS), and court officials worked behind the scenes not only to prevent the imperial family from being indicted, but also to skew the testimony of the defendants to ensure that no one implicated the Emperor.
+Before the war crimes trials actually convened, the Supreme Commander for the Allied Powers (SCAP), the International Prosecution Section (IPS), and court officials worked behind the scenes not only to prevent the imperial family from being indicted, but also to skew the testimony of the defendants to ensure that no one implicated the Emperor.
 High officials in court circles and the Japanese government collaborated with Allied GHQ in compiling lists of prospective war criminals.
 People arrested as Class A suspects and incarcerated in the Sugamo Prison solemnly vowed to protect their sovereign against any possible taint of war responsibility.

 According to Bix, Brigadier General Bonner Fellers "immediately on landing in Japan went to work to protect Hirohito from the role he had played during and at the end of the war" and "allowed the major criminal suspects to coordinate their stories so that the emperor would be spared from indictment."

 Bix also argues that "MacArthur's truly extraordinary measures to save Hirohito from trial as a war criminal had a lasting and profoundly distorting impact on Japanese understanding of the lost war" and "months before the Tokyo tribunal commenced, MacArthur's highest subordinates were working to attribute ultimate responsibility for Pearl Harbor to General Hideki Tojo."
 According to a written report by Shūichi Mizota, Admiral Mitsumasa Yonai's interpreter, Fellers met the two men at his office on March 6, 1946, and told Yonai, "It would be most convenient if the Japanese side could prove to us that the emperor is completely blameless.
 I think the forthcoming trials offer the best opportunity to do that.
 Tōjō, in particular, should be made to bear all responsibility at this trial."